 Does your belt match your shoes?

-One of the quickest changes you can make is to switch your belt to a different color.
+One of the quickest changes you can make is to switch your belt to a different color or go for the greenest option with the best vegan leather belts.
 Hopefully, you have chosen shoes that match your outfit, now make sure your belt matches your shoes.
 If you are wearing polished black shoes then a high quality, black leather belt is a great choice.

 Is your shirt/t-shirt slim fitted?

 If your shirt or t-shirt is too baggy it will drown your shape.
 You want your clothes to frame your shape to show it off.
 You can also use your clothes to correct your shape.
 If you have a short torso then a fitted untucked shirt could be a good decision because it will make your waistline appear slightly lower and will balance out your frame.

 Can you see your undershirt behind your collar?
 If that’s the case then switch to a v neck and make sure your underwear stays under!
 It can make your shirt look pretty sloppy if you leave it poking through.

 And maybe switch to a tan or grey undershirt too…

 Most men default to wearing a white undershirt.
 However white isn’t always the most see-through color to wear, it depends on your skin tone.
 If you have a very light skin tone then white can show up against it.
 Try a tan or grey undershirt and you might find it blends in a lot better.

 Less is usually more.
 Taking away accessories is a good way to simplify your outfit and give a cleaner look.
 If you are wearing a watch for instance, then perhaps that is all you need.
 Some stylists recommend pairing a leather watch strap with a bracelet, but unless you specifically prefer this busy style it is not always the best way forward.
 We do recommend wearing cufflinks, but make sure they blend in with your outfit or are worn to contrast with a distinct color.